corentinleroux/ML-Project-M2IKSEM/README.md

 # Machine Learning Project - M2IKSEM

-Projet réalisé dans le cadre du Master 2 Informatique MIAGE à l'Université Paris-1 Panthéon-Sorbonne.
+Project realized for the Machine Learning course of the Master 2 Informatique MIAGE at the University Paris-1 Panthéon-Sorbonne.

-Groupe constitué de :
+Group composed of :

 - MEURIC Camille
 - BOUDRAA Inès